DeepChainBio/deepchain-apps/README.md

 </p>

 # Description
-Template for creating a personnal application on deepchain.bio platform
+DeepChain apps is a collaborative framework that allows the user to create scorers to evaluate protein sequences.
+These scorers can be either Classifiers or Predictors.
+This template is for creating a personnal application to deploy on deepchain.bio.

 ## Getting started with App